MagestioEcommerce/core/README.md

 * Download the extension
 * Unzip the file
+* Create app/code/Magestio/Core directory
-* Copy the contents in the root of Magento
+* Copy the contents to app/code/Magestio/Core

 ### Enable the extensions